 Another major reason consumers buy salt lamps is as an air purifier.
 Environmental fumes can creep into your home in Charlotte from traffic and other pollutants.
 A salt lamp may be seen as a simple alternative to an air purification system.
 Salt attracts water.
 The theory behind the salt lamps is that as the water is attracted to the salt block, it brings air pollutants with it.
 The pollutants are then trapped in the salt.
 While it sounds good in theory, this claim has not yet been backed by scientific research.

-Our Team Can Help With Clean Air
+Our Team Can Help with Clean Air

 If you’re concerned about the air quality in your home, allow us to improve it by installing an air purifier.
-Technicians at Healthy Home Heating and Air can test the quality of your air and recommend an air purifier that would work for your home.
+Technicians at Healthy Home Heating & Air can test the quality of your air and recommend an air purifier that would work for your home.

 Since 2009, our team has been committed to serving the Charlotte area.
 We provide a wide range of heating, cooling, and air purification services right here in your hometown area.
-Contact Healthy Home Heating and Air today to learn more.
+Contact Healthy Home Heating & Air today to learn more.